MicrosoftDocs/biztalk-docs/his/core/application-integration-importhostdefs.md

    | 73-80 | Identification | No definitions are allowed here. |

 - Verify that the COBOL or RPG copybook meets the requirement of the selected [programming model](choosing-the-appropriate-programming-model1.md).
 - Verify the dots at the end of every line.
-Although with the COBOL latest versions this is not required, be prepared.
+Make sure they appear, even though COBOL's latest versions don't require this formatting.
 - If there are REDEFINES in your copybook, have the mainframe programmer confirm the definition that you want to use, if no discriminant is available.
 - Remove any character other than the ones stated in the earlier table.
 Make sure that you have the correct number of characters.